maxiaoyuzdz/fximu2/README.md

+## Updating repository manually the last time, so some files will be deleted, but will be put back in 10 minutes

 # fximu2, ROS Software for FXIMU sensor board

 fximu version 2.
 Utilizes a port of ros's complementary filter on the TM4C123 MCU to generate superior performance.